 If you have a Custom URI, select "App deep link" from the Destination drop down, and paste your Custom URI into the designated Destination URL space:

 💡 Important Note: The Pixel doesn't support mobile apps yet, so there's no need to select or enable one now.
-We anticipate this functionality in a future update.
-If you wish to proceed with tracking, we can assist you in setting up server-to-server conversion tracking

 What You Can Do With This: